wp-plugins/chatroll-live-chat/readme.txt

 * **Sidebar shoutbox** - See the number of viewers online and interact with your readers
 * **Pop-out shoutbox** - Add a link to popup a shoutbox, create your own IM for your site
 * **Comment shoutbox** - Add a shoutbox as a footer widget, for users to leave live comments
-* **Combined** - Add it on the side widget as a shoutbox and add it on a page as a live chat
+* **Combined** - Add it on the sidebar as a shoutbox and add it on a page as a live chat

 = I get an error similar to "Parse error: syntax error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or '}' in /.../wp-chatroll.php on line ##" when I try to activate the plugin.
 Is your plugin broken? =